mainkoon81/00-optimization/README.md

  - It is typically associated with min/max.

 __3. Population:__
+### Unlike traditional optimization techniques, EA depend on **random sampling**.
+EA has a `population of candidate solutions`, unlike classical methods which always try to maintain a single best solution.

-As a multi-set of genotypes, **Hold possible solutions**;....need DIVERSITY ?
+As a multi-set of genotypes, **Hold multiple possible solutions**;....it sounds DIVERSITY ?
 In population, we have set of individuals and each individual in the population is a possible solution for the given problem.
 We call these individuals as chromosomes.
 Each chromosome is made up of genes.
 What are genes ?
 These are the parameters of the given optimization problem.
 Genes correspond to the values for each variable of the problem.
 <img src="https://user-images.githubusercontent.com/31917400/67883939-de6ff700-fb3c-11e9-8e53-d4b0718e11e9.jpg" />

  - It forms a **unit of evolution**.
    - Individuals are just a static object, but the population is changing and adapting...
    - In some case, if a population has an additional spatial structure(distance, neighbor, etc.), the additional structure needs to be defined.
    - `selection operators` work at **population level** while `variational operators` work at individual level.
-   - DIVERSITY of a population is a measure of "how many different solutions present?" we use entropy equation?
+   - DIVERSITY of a population is a measure of "how many different solutions present?"
+Do you want to use entropy equation?

 __4. PARENT selection mechanism:__
 Distinguish **individuals** based on their quality, to allow the better individuals to become parents; Together with the survivor selection mechanism, parent selection(typically probabilistic???) is responsible for pushing quality improvements.
 The basic part of the selection process is to stochastically select from one generation to create the basis of the next generation.
 The requirement is that the fittest individuals have a greater chance of survival than weaker ones.